Duolingo Review – Rated and Reviewed by LTL

 A feature I immediately took to was the “assessment” that I undertook when first playing with the app.
 I downloaded the app with a basic-intermediate level of Chinese so I didn’t want to go back to the start and waste time on the simple stuff.
 However, with the long list of “lessons” I’d have had no idea where to start.

 The “assessment” placed me at a level it thought fit and their choice was pretty accurate.

 The first few lessons were a little easy, but all good to review.
 Then, soon enough I came across a wealth of new characters and sentence structures without wasting too much time.
 A good feature in my eyes.

 The categories are split into the typical day to day things you’d go about or talk about.
 Things like your family, entertainment, going shopping.
 It’s all covered and each section gets progressively harder as you move forward.

 A typical Duolingo lesson

-Lessons can last anything between 5 and say 15 minutes, depending on how you are getting to grips with the characters and structures.
+Lessons can last anything between 5 and 15 minutes roughly, depending on how you are getting to grips with the characters and structures.
 They are split with numerous different activities.
 Typically you’d start by learning 3 or 4 relevant characters with their respective pinyin and then you’d have to match 5 pairs of characters with the pinyin which I find quite fun.

 Once becoming familiar with the character you then move onto the sentences themselves.
 Here you are either given a sentence in English or Chinese.
 Your job then, is to create the sentence in the other language.
 It’s useful because it works both ways and not just one way.
 You get the chance to decode Chinese into English, but also create a sentence in Chinese after reading the English.